Odasoken/ResizedIcons/README.md

 ## ResizedIcons
-* Shell Script for generate resized Icons for iOS App
+* Shell Script for generating resized Icons for iOS App
 * Getting Started
     * 1. Replace the "icon.png" with your icon that matches the size 1024 * 1024
     * 2. Open your terminal in OS X,use the shell command 'chmod +x' to make the 'ics.sh' executable and execute it.